 B.M.
 (Curtis); M.M.
 (Yale); D.M.A.
 (Manhattan)

-Professor of Piano; Chair of the Precollege Piano Program; Co-Chair of the Keyboard Department; Coordinator of Precollege Scholarships
+Professor of Piano; Chancellor's Chair of Precollege Piano; Co-Chair of the Keyboard Department; Coordinator of Precollege Scholarships

-Originally from Lancaster, Pa., Steinway Artist Heather Conner is Senior Artist Teacher of Piano and Chair of the Precollege Piano Program at the Blair School of Music at Vanderbilt University.
+Originally from Lancaster, Pa., Steinway Artist Heather Conner is Chancellor's Chair of Precollege Piano and co-chair of the Keyboard Department at the Blair School of Music at Vanderbilt University.
 Prior to this appointment, she was Professor of Piano at The University of Utah School of Music, where she served on the faculty for 14 years.

 As a recitalist, Conner has performed in many prestigious venues such as Steinway Hall in New York City.
 She has also presented solo recitals in Philadelphia, Los Angeles, New Haven, Moscow, Salzburg, Seoul, Niagara-on-the-Lake, Ontario, Canada, Greenville (S.C. and N.C.), Stillwater and Oklahoma City, (Okla.), Tuscaloosa and Montgomery, (Ala.), Murfreesboro and Salt Lake City.